Unido: jun 28, 2021 Última actividad: sep 26, 2023 iNaturalist

 In August of 2022 I started identifying daily in the state of South Carolina and have amassed 30,000+ ids.
 I want to thank everyone who has identified my observations I appreciate it.

-For moth light I use a bug zapper with plastic wrap.
-It works good enough.
+For moth light, I use a bug zapper covered with plastic wrap.
+It works good enough but it certainly has safety concerns.

-I also brush beat, its where I use a sheet and tap above branches.
+I also brush beat.
+Brush-beating is where I use a sheet and tap above branches(typically with just a stick).
 Works rather well for spiders.

 If you live in South Carolina please join the South Carolina Committed Naturalist Society.
 An Inaturalist project.